Sport, Exercise and Health Science

-This is an innovative course which enables students to investigate the scientific background to success in sport.
+This is an innovative course studied both at standard and higher level enabling students to investigate the scientific background to success in sport.
 The curriculum has been heavily influenced by Sports Science degree courses and is designed to allow investigation of moral, ethical, social, economic and environmental implications within Sports Science and related fields.
 The course provides excellent opportunities for scientific study and creativity within a global context that will stimulate and challenge students.

-This standard level course requires students to study a core syllabus of 6 topics (Topic 1: Anatomy, Topic 2: Exercise Physiology, Topic 3: Energy Systems, Topic 4: Movement analysis, Topic 5: Skill in sport and Topic 6: Measurement and evaluation of human performance) supplemented by the study of two optional topics.
-(Option B: Psychology of sport and Option C: Physical activity and health).
+The standard level course requires students to study a core syllabus of 6 topics (Topic 1: Anatomy, Topic 2: Exercise physiology, Topic 3: Energy systems, Topic 4: Movement analysis, Topic 5: Skill in sport and Topic 6: Measurement and evaluation of human performance) supplemented by the study of two optional topics (Option A: Optimising physiological performance and Option C: Physical activity and health).